 - What the procedure involves, in plain language

-- What to expect (preparation, duration, recovery)
+- What to expect at each stage (preparation, appointment, recovery)

-- A clear call to action to book a consultation
+- A clear call to action to book

-HIPAA considerations for content
+HIPAA and content compliance

-Before/after photos and patient testimonials require written HIPAA authorization.
+Before-and-after photos and patient testimonials require written HIPAA authorization that specifically covers online and marketing use.
 Many dental websites use these without proper consent.
-If you feature patient stories or photos:
+Consider illustrations or anonymized case descriptions if you cannot get written authorization.

-Technical SEO and schema markup
+Technical SEO and schema markup for dental websites

 Site fundamentals

-- One H1 per page matching the target keyword.
+- One H1 per page, matching the target keyword.
 Use H2s for major sections and H3s for subsections.

 {